kodaloid/mosaic-framework/README.md

 ## Plugins

-You may find a need to extend the functionality of Mosaic website.
+You may find a need to extend the functionality of your application.
 Commonly the wish is to wrap up methods into a utility that can be accessed anywhere.
-So Mosaic provides a simple plugin system.
+So I've provided a simple plugin system.

 To load a plugin, we do something similar to routes.
 In the `index.php` file you'll see a line that looks like this:

 ```php
 $app->add_plugin('test', 'TestTool');
 ```

 This instantiates the example test plugin found under `plugins/TestTool.php`, and sets it as a property belonging to the `$app` global named `test`.
 Later on if we wish to use `say_hello()` method, we could do something like this:

 ```php
 global $app;